githwxi/ATS-Xanadu/prelude/README.md

 ## Handling of Partial Functions

-Handling of partial functions is a crucially important issue in programming.
-The convention followed in the prelude library for handling partial functions can be illustrated with a simple example.
+Handling of partial functions is an issue of crucial importance in programming.
+The convention followed in the prelude library for handling partial functions can be illustrated through a simple example.
+For instance, `gseq_head`, which returns the head (that is, the first elememnt) of a given sequence is given the following
-For instance, `gseq_head` is given the following interface:
+interface:

 ```
 fun